redis-developer/movify/README.md

-# Movify
-**the social network for cinephiles**
+# Movify - **The Social network for Cinephiles**

+Movify is a website where people can get information about their favorite movies, and share collections with their friends.
+The platform is built using a powerful Redis modules like RedisGraph.
+It allows to perform complex queries in Cypher, while writing short code.

+The app was built with FastAPI (Python), React (JS) and uses nginx as a reverse-proxy.

 ![screen1](https://github.com/drhasler/redis21/raw/main/res/screen1.png)

 ![screen2](https://github.com/drhasler/redis21/raw/main/res/screen2.png)

-this is an entry the Build on Redis 2021 Hackathon.
-The website should be up at [this address](https://redishacks.ew.r.appspot.com/) until mid-June at least.

-Movify is a website where people can get information about their favorite movies, and share collections with their friends.

-Our database is simply a Redis cluster.
-Thanks to powerful Redis Modules like RedisGraph, we are able to perform complex queries in Cypher, while writing short code.

-The app was built with FastAPI (Python), React (JS) and uses nginx as a reverse-proxy.

-## quick start
+## Quickstart

 To launch the app locally, you will need docker-compose.
 For security reasons, `backend/.env` is not on this repo.
 Since we rely on Google Sign-in for authentication, you will need to create a [Web client](https://console.cloud.google.com/apis/credentials?), and register `http://127.0.0.1:8000/api/auth` as authorized redirect URI.
 Generate a random string for the encryption `openssl rand -hex 16`.

 Finally, create a TMDB account and [get an API key](https://developers.themoviedb.org/3/getting-started/introduction).

 You can now fill the `.env` file as follows: